Code-Institute-Submissions/vanessacleary-the-honey-hive_AugResub/README.md

 * I expect an attractive site that contributes to my good experience.
 * I want the site to be accessible.
 * I want the site to be responsive across all devices.
+* I want to be able to subscribe to The HoneyHive newsletter

 ### As an unregistered visitor:
 * I want to be able to search and filter products easily and efficiently.